London Street Commune: Occupation

 Around 200 hippy squatters occupied 144 Piccadilly in September 1969.
 The building was a mansion built by Sir Drummond Smith in the late 1790s, which had been lived in by Lord Palmerston when he became prime minister in 1855.
+The building had been significantly damaged during the London Blitz in World War II, and came into possession of Alexander Korda, who based his film production company out of the building.
+In approximately 1960 the London branch of the Arts Educational Schools took control of the building, however their residence was brief and they abandoned the building at some point in the mid-1960s.
+The building had thus been vacant for several years before the events of September 1969.

-It was surrounded by a dry moat so they built a makeshift drawbridge to control the entrance.
+When the London Street Commune took control of the building, they found to their surprise that it still had running water and working electricity, as well as operating elevators.
+The London Street Commune also realised that a dry moat surrounded the building so they built a makeshift drawbridge to control the entrance.
 The place quickly became known as Hippydilly.
+Amongst the squatters was Sid Rawle, who would later become a mainstay of the British hippy and squatter movements.

-Intensive media coverage made the occupation a sensation and the numbers of people on the street outside never dropped below 500.
+Intensive media coverage made the occupation a sensation and the number of people on the street outside never dropped below 500.
 Up until the eviction, most police activity was dedicated to controlling the violent right-wing elements in the crowd who wanted to attack the squat.
 In one incident, five motorbikes were set on fire.
-An eighteen year old squatter welcomed in the press and made £300 in five days giving supposedly exclusive interviews to the mainstream newspapers about fictional orgies and drugs binges.
+An eighteen-year-old squatter welcomed in the press and made £300 in five days giving supposedly exclusive interviews to the mainstream newspapers about fictional orgies and drugs binges.

 Despite its short lifespan, the squat attracted many visitors.
 The Commune had planned to occupy the building peacefully and argue their need for housing in court, but the attacks from police and skinheads meant that things began to go out of control.
-The Commune invited Hells Angels to act as security and they began to take over the building.
+The Commune invited members of the Hells Angels biker gang to act as security and they began to take over the building.